ampl/mp/doc/rst/model-guide.rst

 - `highs <https://github.com/ampl/mp/tree/develop/solvers/highsmp>`_, an interface to the open-source `HiGHS solver <https://highs.dev/>`_ solver

 Binaries for these solvers can be downloaded, in distribution bundles and individually, through the `AMPL Portal <https://portal.ampl.com>`_.
 More solvers will be added.

+Implementation aspects for new drivers are described in :ref:`howto`.

 Overview